Companies Using WordPress

 WordPress Customer Reviews with Pros and Cons

 Based on aggregated G2 reviews, WordPress scores highest for ease of use (131 mentions) and customization options (93 mentions).
-The most common criticism relates to plugin conflicts (63 mentions) that disrupt functionality after updates, followed by a steep learning curve for beginners (45 mentions).
-Capterra data (5,000+ reviews) reinforces these patterns — 95% positive on blogging versatility (3,164 reviews) and content flexibility (986 reviews), while 74% negative on glitches/conflicts (1,252 reviews) and security threats (1,216 reviews) confirm plugin stability as WordPress's biggest weakness.
+The most common criticism involves plugin conflicts (63 mentions) that disrupt functionality after updates, followed by a steep learning curve for beginners (45 mentions).
+Capterra data (5,000+ reviews) reinforces these patterns.
+95% positive on blogging versatility (3,164 reviews) and content flexibility (986 reviews), while 74% negative on glitches and conflicts (1,252 reviews) and security threats (1,216 reviews) confirm plugin stability as WordPress's biggest weakness.

 Generated from real user reviews on G2